VadimShev/RepData_PeerAssessment1/PA1_template.md

 ### Median steps per day
 print(steps_median5)
 ```

-We see that mean and median numder of steps per day increased by a 1500-2000 steps.
+We see that the average greatly increased and became equal to the median.

 ##Are there differences in activity patterns between weekdays and weekends?

 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis)
 and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)

 ```{r}
 data$wd<-wday(data$date)
 data<-within(data, wend<-ifelse(wd <= 5, 'weekday', 'weekend'))